unclecaptain5426/legacy-windows-chrome-compat/readme.md

 # WORD OF CAUTION

-Please do not use an older version of Google Chrome for reasons other than using Browservice.
+Please do not use an older version of Google Chrome (or Chromium) for reasons other than using Browservice.

 # REFERENCES
 * https://claraincorporated.blogspot.com/2025/12/windows-xp-rtm-in-2026-unofficial-guide.html